lamaral/accel-ppp-docs/guides/BRAS_tuning.rst

   $sudo update-grub

 Warning!
-Enabling the idle loop  (``idle=poll``) parameter can cause 100% CPU utilization on your VM (if you're using virtual enviroments like ProxMox)
+Enabling the idle loop  (``idle=poll``) parameter can cause 100% CPU utilization on your VM (if you're using virtual enviroments like ProxMox, VMWare, etc.)

 Disable NIC offloads